ShockYoungCHN/6.824-23Summer/src/raft/problems.md

 After thinking, I realize that it is exactly "leader cannot determine commitment using log entries from older terms" that makes 'commitIndex' field necessary.

+Failed for Rejoin:
+Attention when sending entries: isLeader should be constructed in the same lock as args to ensure consistency.

+Failed for RPC count:
+Leader is given a series of entries to replicate, and it will send RPC to followers.
+And leader actually send them in first rounds.
+However, because of my design, even all entries are sent, leader would still give it a try for each arrived command.
+No doubt, these AppendEntries RPC will contain no entries.
+Follower mistakenly treat them as heartbeat, and didn't set `reply.Success = true` (this is my negligence).
+So, leader falsely think that it failed to replicate entries, and it will increase nextIndex and retry.

+In short, there are two mistakes I did.
+First of all, leader should check whether there are entries to replicate.
+Secondly, follower should set `reply.Success = true` when it receives heartbeat.
+With either of them, it will work normally.
+I prefer the second one, because it is more consistent with the original design.